-ICMP is used for testing and error reporting, related to IPv4 operations.
+ICMP is used for testing and error reporting regarding IPv4 operations.
 ICMP messages are transported by IPv4 packets:

 The Type field identifies the type of message, for each type of message, there may be several possible values for the Code field.
-The Checksum field is used to detect errors in the ICMP message and the Data field contains elements dependent on the type of ICMP message.
+The Checksum field is used to detect errors in the ICMP message.
+The Data field contains elements dependent on the type of ICMP message.

-Type 8 ICMP message is echo request, when a node receives this message it's supposed to reply back with a type 0 ICMP message (echo reply), they are used to test IPv4 connectivity, namely by the popular ping command.
+Type 8 ICMP message is echo request, when a node receives this message, is supposed to reply back with a type 0 ICMP message (echo reply), they are used to test IPv4 connectivity, namely by the popular ping command.
 For this messages, Code is always zero, Data contains a 16-bits identifier, a 16-bits sequence number and an additional bit patterns defined by the sender.
-On the echo reply all Data is copied from the echo request.
-The identifier and sequence number may be used by the requester to associate a received reply with a previously sent request.
+In the echo reply all Data is copied from the echo request.
+The identifier and sequence number are useful for the requester to associate a received reply with a previously sent request.